scottdware/panco/docs/about.md

 The last bullet point is important!
 Please use caution when running the `modify` command against policy.
 More information on this can be found on the [modify](https://panco.dev/policy_modify.html) command page.

-Now, 99.9% of the time, you will not see anything out of the ordinary when using `panco` to add or modify objects or rules.
-Examples where you might see strange behavior are:

-* If you want to modify a rule, and the rule name is incorrect (typo) - it might create a completely new rule with only the tag or modification you were trying to do.
-* If you are trying to tag rules and specify the wrong rule location on Panorama (e.g. "pre" or "post" rules), you will end up creating rules in said location with just the tag.

-During my testing, those are the only cases where I've seen "oddities" happen.
-But in all cases, **_NOTHING_** is deleted or removed fromt the configuration (unless you choose to remove something).

 For more infomation on these actions, please refer to the following guide from Palo Alto:

 [Actions for Modifying a Configuration](https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-panorama-api/pan-os-xml-api-request-types/pan-os-xml-api-request-types-and-actions/configuration-actions/actions-for-modifying-a-configuration.html)

+## Contact Me

-If you run into issues, or need assistance, please submit an issue on the [main Github repository](https://github.com/scottdware/panco), or drop me a line on Twitter [@scottdware](https://twitter.com/scottdware).
+If you run into issues, or need assistance, please submit an issue on the [main Github repository](https://github.com/scottdware/panco).

 ## References